geovanigaldemsugar/Mytiktok/README.md

 ## Limitations
 - **Uses Chrome Instances**
 - **Login attempts Frequently Fail**
-- **Download attempts can fail from time to time**
+- **Downloads are quite slow, it has improved**

 ## Issues
 - [x] https://github.com/geovanigaldemsugar/Mytiktok/issues/1
 - [ ] Slow

-## Imporvements Coming Soon
-- [ ] Scraping Statistics
+- [ ] For some reason this package works alot worse on windows

+## Imporvements
-- [] Faster Scrape times
+- Faster Download times
-- [x] Chrome Handling Done by the Package
+- Chrome Handling Done by the Package

-> [!NOTE]
+>
-> If using this package with visual output is important to your needs try running your script in a Docker

 > [!IMPORTANT]
-> Proxing has not been implemented so there is a possibility of snaptik.app blocking you and or slowing down your connection but just don't download excessively, keep the rates low and you should be fine
+> Proxing has not been implemented so there is a possibility of tiktok slowing down your coonection or blocking you just don't download too excessively, and you'll be fine.